Deepak391/Flutter/README.md

  ### About App

- This is the Second app.
+ This is the 2nd app.

 Just for Fun add some new color, text style, and floating button.